Why Recovery Is Becoming More Important Than Performance

 The Problem With Being "Always On"

-Work follows us home.
+Work follows people home.

 Phones travel everywhere.

-Many people live in a constant cycle of:
+Many people now live in a constant cycle of:

 - work